ssatyal/questions/questions.md

 - Have you ever used JavaScript templating?
   - If so, what libraries have you used?
 - Explain "hoisting".
+Hoisting refers to functions in the global scope (declared or expression) that are able to be executed even when defined below the call.
+JS parses through a script file first to find the functions, "hoists" them to the top, and then parses through the code on a second run.
 - Describe event bubbling.
 - What's the difference between an "attribute" and a "property"?
 - Why is extending built-in JavaScript objects not a good idea?
 - Difference between document load event and document DOMContentLoaded event?
 - What is the difference between == and ===?
+== allows for type conversion, i.e. 0 == false and 1 == "1" both qualify as true.
+However, in each instance if you used === they would be false
 - Explain the same-origin policy with regards to JavaScript.
 - Make this work:
 ```js